Caphyon/clang-power-tools/docs/README.md

 ### Feedback

-If you have any suggestions or feedback about Clang Power Tools, or if you encounter any issues with your projects, please submit here: [Submit issues](https://github.com/Caphyon/clang-power-tools/issues)
+If you have any suggestions or feedback about Clang Power Tools, or if you encounter any issues with your projects, please submit [here](https://github.com/Caphyon/clang-power-tools/issues).

 We're excited to hear about your experience using Clang Power Tools.